lagleki/tcaingwaq/main.md

 Let's piece up a simple example:

 * `hyoiq-yu taq-su wo fe`
  want-B talking-trait.A \*talking.trait.B you.A
+ "I want (to have the) trait of talking to you"; "I want to talk to you"

 ### 6.3.
-Relations {FIX!!!!!!!}
-[Relations are relations (duh) of two or more objects.
-To express them, use the word "lai":
-    lai (SO) - turns connection into verb: A is a relation of [the connection]; binds "mau" in the enclosed connection mau (WO) - stands for one of the related objects FIX]

-### 6.3.
 Facts
-There are things that may not be the truth, but we want to express anyway. (...)
+There are things that may not be the truth, but we want to express anyway.

-[... will elaborate on abstractions; for now, let's forget about them and work on loanwords]

-## 7. New things

-### 7.1.
-Makeshift words
-Sometimes language doesn't provide us with all the concepts we need for communication; even if it did, we'd never know them.
-While there may be some loanworded concepts in the dictionary already, it sometimes is required to create a word on the fly.
-Tcaingwaq provides us with a quite limited syllable structure, so words need to be reduced in the coda (the part of the syllable after the vowel) - we must put -n or -l in the middle of the word, and -q or nothing at the end.
-There are two patterns one can use to make a good loanword:

-- ignore the codas entirely, and use whichever of -n/-l fits better; or
-- intertwine the codas with vowels.

-[EXAMPLES]

-### 7.2.
-New concepts
-[TODO]

 ## .
 Lexicon

 ### Particles:
 * co (WO) - vague verb
-* da (DA1) - change one-syllable name into verb: A is called [the name]
-* de (DA2) - change two-syllable name into verb: A is called [the name]
-* di (DA3) - change three-syllable name into verb: A is called [the name]
-* do (DA4) - change four-syllable name into verb: A is called [the name]
-* du (DA5) - change five-syllable name into verb: A is called [the name]
 * fe (WO) - A is you, the listener
-* gyu (YU) - use the D slot of a verb; this word doubled/tripled/... refers to the E/F/... place
+* gu (YU) - use the D slot of a verb; this word doubled/tripled/... refers to the E/F/... place
-* mya (DA1) - change one-syllable name into verb: A is the name [the name]
-* mye (DA2) - change two-syllable name into verb: A is the name [the name]
-* myi (DA3) - change three-syllable name into verb: A is the name [the name]
-* myo (DA4) - change four-syllable name into verb: A is the name [the name]
-* myu (DA5) - change five-syllable name into verb: A is the name [the name]
 * ju (YU) - use the C slot of a verb
+* na (YU) - signifies that the preceding verb is actually a name
-* roi (ROI) - add a third (fourth...) verb to a connection
+* ro (RO) - add a third (fourth...) verb to a connection
 * so (SO) - turns connection into verb: A is the event of [the connection]
 * su (SU) - turns verb into verb: A is the trait of [verb]-ing ([verb]'s non-A places follow)
-* wai (WO) - A is me, the speaker
+* wa (WO) - A is me, the speaker
 * wo (WO) - repeat the preceding verb (or another "wo" if present), using the first open slot
 * yu (YU) - use the B slot of a verb
 * zo (YU) - turns verb into verb: A is the trait of [verb]-ing of (... [verb]'s places follow)

 ### Classes:
-* DA - (class of classes) quote some number of syllables
-* ROI - connects a connection to the following verb
+* RO - connects a connection to the following verb
 * SO - turn following connection into verb
 * WO - act just as verbs
 * YU - modify preceding verbs